-In such situations, a Standalone Retirement Trust might be a useful tool to consider.
-A Standalone Retirement Trust is a trust that is created for the sole purpose of serving as the beneficiary of the remainder of your IRA funds (and other qualified funds, e.g. 401(k)).
+In situations where you are not comfortable leaving large sums of money to a beneficiary, an SRT might be a useful tool to consider.The Standalone Retirement Trust is a trust that is created for the sole purpose of serving as the beneficiary of the remainder of your IRA funds (and other qualified funds, e.g. 401(k)).
 Thus, the trust will be funded after you pass with whatever is left of your retirement assets.
 Then, the trustee of the Standalone Retirement Trust will oversee the distribution of the funds to your heir(s) in a manner you see fit.

-By utilizing a Standalone Retirement Trust you will be able to have significantly greater control over the manner in which your remaining retirement funds are distributed to your loved ones, rather than just control who will receive the funds after you die—as is the case with leaving your IRA through a simple beneficiary designation.
+By utilizing The Standalone Retirement Trust you will be able to have significantly greater control over the manner in which your remaining retirement funds are distributed to your loved ones, rather than just control who will receive the funds after you die—as is the case with leaving your IRA through a simple beneficiary designation.

 Depending on your circumstances, some other useful benefits of a Standalone Retirement Trust may include: